nickmack823/Android-Projects/README.md

 # Android-Projects
-Apps I've created/am working on
+Android apps that I've created/am working on